ankurshukla80/apijam/Labs/PivotalJam/Lab 2 - Proxy a CF app using Edge Microgateway (Microgateway plan)/README.md

 **3. Create a Service Instance**

-..a.
+   a.
 List the Marketplace services and locate the Apigee Edge service:

     $ cf marketplace
 ```
 Getting services from marketplace in org apigee / space sandeepmuru+pivotal+labuser3@google.com as sandeepmuru+pivotal+labuser3@google.com...